 She holds a PhD from the University of Kent, UK, and a Master in Studies of Law from the Yale Law School.
 Her paper "The Safeguards of Privacy Federalism" was the first non-American scholar's piece to win a Young Scholars Award at the Eight Privacy Law Scholars Conference at the University of Berkeley, California (2015) and a draft of her article "Privacy as Europe's First Amendment'' (2019) was later nominated for an award.

 Research interests: federalism and technology, cities, data trusts, judicial legitimacy, comparative law, US-EU data privacy and freedom of speech; platform regulation.

-Book projects: "Privacy and the City: How Data Shapes City Identities" (with Ira Rubinstein, NYU Press 2020); "Fundamental Rights Protection Online: The Future Regulation of Intermediaries" (with Tuomas Ojanen (eds.), Edward Elgar, 2020)
+Book projects: "Privacy and the City: How Data Shapes City Identities" (with Ira Rubinstein, forthcoming NYU Press); "Fundamental Rights Protection Online: The Future Regulation of Intermediaries" (with Tuomas Ojanen (eds.), Edward Elgar, 2020).